joyprojects/wildfire/README.md

 ### Reserved Notes

 All users can reserve a compute nodes.
 For more information see [here.](https://www.nas.nasa.gov/hecc/support/kb/reserving-a-dedicated-compute-node_556.html)
-These reserved nodes are nice ways to setup long-running Jupyter Notebooks.
-Users may have at most one reserved node.
+These reserved nodes are nice ways to set up long-running Jupyter Notebooks.
+Users may have at most one reserved node on the Pleaides compute cluster.

 To get information about the status of your reserved nodes, use: `pbs_rfe status`.
 To delete a reservation, use: `pbs_rfe delete R3286638` where `R3286638` is your reservation ID.